krakrukra/LocalTrack/extra/wiki/bootloader.md

 6. wait for 1-2 seconds and connect it back again
 7. start DfuSe demo, click on "Choose" button (bottom right)
 8. select the /firmware/firmware_13nnn.dfu file
+9. select "Internal Flash" as target region (Target ID = 00)
-9. click on "Upgrade" button (bottom right)
+10. click on "Upgrade" button (bottom right)
-10. confirm by clicking "yes", wait update process
+11. confirm by clicking "yes", wait for update process
-11. toggle the power switch off and diconnect
+12. toggle the power switch off and disconnect